2dogsandanerd/Knowledge-Base-Self-Hosting-Kit/README.md

 # LocalRAG: Self-Hosted RAG System for Code & Documents

-A production-ready, Docker-powered RAG system that understands the difference between code and prose.
+A Docker-powered RAG system that understands the difference between code and prose.
 Ingest your codebase and documentation, then query them with full privacy and zero configuration.

 ![Dashboard Overview](/kit/assets/dashboard.png)